R60D/SourceMapStats/README.md

 ## Usage
-* You simply open Statistics_Write.py and start collecting data.
+* Run the Statistics_Write.py and start collecting data.
 The data will be stored in a output.csv folder by default in the same directory.
 * Once you have a Output.csv with some data.
 You can view it with the Statistics_Read.py file.
 This will show you relevant information about the data you've just collected.

 ## Installation
 * Launch the install.bat to get py dependencies
-* Launch the Statistics_Write.py to gather in .csv format
-* Launch the Statistics_Read.py to view the gathered information.
-* Configure the desired map prefix. default is dr_
+* Open the Statistics_Write.py to Configure the desired map prefix. default is dr_
-* Configure the desired game. default is tf
+* Open the Statistics_Read.py to Configure the desired game. default is tf

-## Configure
-You have to open the py files to configure them.
-The parameters are at the top of the files so it should be easy to use them.

-## Note
-Currently the script is configure to scan TF2 servers with a specific map prefix.
-The Prefix can be changed, but changing the game might require more effort.